 The server is said to contain authoritative information about the zone and may be called an authoritative server for the zone.
 Such servers are identified by name within the zone information.

-• or from another server in the course of processing a resolution.
+• from another server in the course of processing a resolution.

 Most name servers (except some of the root and TLD servers) also cache zone information they learn, up to a time limit called the time to live (TTL).
 They use this cached information to answer queries.